davidroeca/web-app-orchestration-talk/talk/talk.rst

     module.exports = config;

 .. note::
-    * By default, webpack-dev-server and webpack-serve route requests to /
+    * CRA doesn't support this in the development environment, so we'll have to define this configuration in webpack or cra rewire
-    * In order to tell the reverse proxy where to forward requests, it makes sense to mount the app under a specific route
+    * They're working on it!
-    * To do this, we need to specify the publicPath
+    * By default, webpack development servers route requests to the root
-    * I'm going over this now because create-react-app doesn't support this out of the box (but they're working on it!)
+    * Since we want the app mounted under the app/ path, we need to configure publicPath

 ----